Vapula’s Obsession

 Year: 2013

-Material: Digital print on extruded polystyrene XPS, plexiglass, aluminum frame
+Materials: Digital print on extruded polystyrene (XPS), plexiglass, aluminum frame

 Image Transfer : Jalapeños, Rucola, Peanuts, Champignon

-Image transfer : Jalapeños, Rucola, Peanuts
+Image Transfer: Jalapeños, Rucola, Peanuts

 Artist: Anne de Vries